 With VoIP, voice data travels in packets over the Internet, passing through dozens of insecure routers along the way [source: National Institute of Standards and Technology].
 For this reason, VoIP data needs to be encrypted like any other sensitive data on the Web (passwords, credit card numbers, etc.) and filtered by special firewalls.
 The challenge with securing IP phone conferences is to not slow down the transfer of packets so much that it affects the quality of the call.

-For more information about phone conferencing security and related topics, check out the links on the next page.
+For more information about phone conferencing security and related topics, check out the links below.